Limiting themselves to just one major release a year for Awards sake would be a terrible idea and sales would be barely impacted.

 edit: if I were a developer, I would be very happy about prizes/Game of the Year Awards *-* Or you do not care about that? @Chrkeller

-Game Awards 2020: Millions of Gamers have decided, "The Last of Us 2" is Game of the Year and has received the most Awards :) And my respect for Ghost of Tsushima!!
+"The Last of Us 2" is officially Game of the Year 2020, worldwide.
+Ghost of Tsushima-Artwork: